If you’re interested in learning about animals with the best sense of smell, keep reading because we’ve compiled a fantastic list.

 The wingspan of the wandering albatross is approximately 11.5 feet, making it one of the largest seabirds.

-These birds eat schools of fish and squid when they are flying out over the wide ocean.
+These birds eat schools of fish and squid flying out over the wide ocean.

-They will adjust their flight path to approach prey they cannot even see.
+They adjust their flight path to approach prey they cannot see.

-Horses are among the animals with the best sense of smell, and they are also one of the animals that have the highest level of intelligence.
+Horses are among the animals with the best sense of smell, and they are also one of the animals with the highest intelligence level.

-Even if their sense of smell is not quite on par with that of a dog when it comes to detecting odors, it is still significantly superior to that of a human.
+Even if their sense of smell is not quite on par with a dog’s when detecting odors, it is still significantly superior to a human’s.

 As a result of this ability, horses can differentiate between other horses and potential predators, and the structure of their nasal cavity has equipped horses with a comparatively large nasal cavity that they may use to do so.